Support for asylum and sanctuary seekers

 Eligibility and deadlines for the fee concession

-Assessments of eligibility for a concession will be conducted by our Fee Assessment Team, located in our Student Services Centre.
+Assessments of eligibility for a concession will be conducted by our Fee Assessment Team.

 Changes in fee status

 If your asylum case is decided during your course of study at the University, your fee status will change to 'home' with effect from the following academic year and the tuition fee concession will cease if:

 - you (or your parents or your spouse/civil partner) are recognised as a refugee by the UK Government and are granted indefinite leave to enter/remain in the UK and have been ordinarily resident in the UK since you/they were granted this immigration status (spouses/civil partners must have been the spouse/civil partner on the date on which the application was made, while children/step-children of a refugee/person with leave to remain/enter must have been aged under 18 on the date on which the asylum application was made);